Work in Progress

 There are potentially substantial benefits of mobile government (m-government).
 From a government perspective, mgovernment can help in increasing efficiency and effectiveness as well as reducing government spending; from the citizens’ perspective, m-government can help in providing real-time information access and personalized services.
 However, the low level of usage prevented both governments and citizens from realizing the potential benefits of m-government.
 As a result, researchers have studied the factors affecting the acceptance of m-government.
 However, to date, none have considered the factors that affect the continued use of m-government.
 We argue that investigating these factors will provide a greater insight on why the potential benefits have not been realized.
 The theoretical foundation of the proposed model builds on the Expectation-Confirmation Model (ECM) and Information System (IS) Success Model.
 This research-in-progress paper reports on research methodology and expected contributions.

 Alshammari, Thamer; Messom, Chris; and Cheung, Yen, "Factors Affecting Continuance Intention of Mobile Government Services" (2019).
-ICEB 2019 Proceedings.
+ICEB 2019 Proceedings (Newcastle Upon Tyne, UK).
 58.